Assistant Professor of English

 Office 211 in the Alphin Humanities Building

 Like his colleagues at Lyon, Dr. Beal is committed to community service.
-He is on the board of Habitat for Humanity, oversees an outreach program between his Year One students and local prisons, and volunteers for a local Creative Arts Ministry.
+He is on the board of Habitat for Humanity and volunteers for a local Creative Arts Ministry.

 Lyon is more than just a college.
 It's a community distinguished by its academic curriculum, unique honor and social systems, and award-winning professors.